 Some insights on incomes adjusted for living costs include:

-- While Canada’s average annual salary of approximately $59,300 as of 2022, Canadians enjoy universal healthcare coverage, boosting real disposable income.
+- While Canada’s average annual salary is approximately $67,600, Canadians enjoy universal healthcare coverage, boosting real disposable income.

 - Canadian salaries go significantly further when factoring in free public K-12 education and affordable post-secondary tuition compared to the US.

-- However, major cities like Toronto and Vancouver, with hot real estate markets and steep housing costs lower real wages, highlight income disparities.
+- However, major cities like Toronto and Vancouver, with hot real estate markets and steep housing costs, have lower real wages, highlighting income disparities.

 Factors Affecting Salaries in Canada